-Pursuant to 47 C.F.R. § 54.504(c), schools, libraries, and consortia including those entities, and service providers may seek a determination from the Commission regarding intrastate rates if they believe that the lowest corresponding price is unfairly high or low.
+Pursuant to 47 C.F.R. § 54.504(c), schools, libraries, and consortia including those entities, and service-providers of telecommunications service may seek a determination from the Commission regarding intrastate rates if they believe that the lowest corresponding price is unfairly high or low.